zsevic/open-borders-server/README.md

 ### Technologies used

-- Node.js, Express, MongoDB (for API)
+- Node.js, Express, Redis (for API)
 - cron (for cron job)
 - cheerio (for scraping)
 - node-nlp (for NLP)